 Scope 1 accounts for greenhouse gas emissions that are generated directly within the company.
 This includes the combustion of natural gas for heating as well as the combustion of fuel resulting from the operation of the company's internal delivery vehicles.
 The company's own vehicle fleet includes a truck and a bus that run on diesel.
 Furthermore, the Wilhelm Kneitz AG has been operating its own compressed air cogeneration plant (DHKW) since 2018, which enables the provision of compressed air using natural gas.
+Since only eco-gas was purchased in the reporting year, and this is considered climate-neutral, only the vehicle fleet is included in the calculation.

-In total, the scope 1 GHG emissions amount 437 t CO2 eq. for the year 2021.
+In total, the scope 1 GHG emissions amount 27 t CO2 eq. for the year 2022.

-Figure 7: Relative distribution of GHG emissions arising in Scope 1 for the year 2021.
+Figure 7: Relative distribution of GHG emissions arising in Scope 1 for the year 2022.

 Figure 8 shows the development of greenhouse gas emissions over the last seven years.
-A decrease in emissions of 44% can be seen.
+A decrease in emissions of 96 % can be seen.
 The increase in natural gas consumption since 2018 is due to the installation of the natural gas-fired compressed-air cogeneration plant.
 The increase in greenhouse gas emissions resulting from the amount of natural gas used for heating in 2020 and 2021 is due to a lower production volume (caused by the pandemic) and thus less usable waste heat.